Key Takeaway

 TSA and Airport Security

 Injectable medications are allowed through TSA checkpoints.
-You do not need a doctor's note, though carrying your prescription label is a good idea for international travel.
+You don't need a doctor's note, though carrying your prescription label is a good idea for international travel.
 Pack your semaglutide pen in your carry-on bag, never in checked luggage.
 Cargo holds can freeze, which damages the medication.
 Keep needles in their original packaging.
 TSA agents see insulin pens every day, and semaglutide pens look identical.

 Keeping It Cool